 - Makes lovely results

-- It may feel a little rough but it becomes softer after washing
+- It may feel rough, but it becomes softer after washing

-- No matter what you want to make, it’s great for all sorts of projects – hats, scarves, mittens
+- No matter what you want to make, it’s great for many projects – hats, scarves, mittens

 - Excellent stitch definition